pirovc/ganon/README.md

 ganon indices are based on bloom filters and can have false positive matches.
 This can be controlled with `--max-fp` parameter.
 The lower the `--max-fp`, the less chances of false positives, but the larger the filter size will be.
 Alternatively, one can set a specific size for the final index with `--filer-size`.
 When using this option, please observe the theoretic false positive of the index reported at the end of the building process.

-#### minimizers (--window-size)
+#### minimizers (--window-size, --kmer-size)

-`--window-size` can be set with `ganon build` to activate the use of minimizers.
+in `ganon build`, when `--window-size` > `--kmer-size` minimizers are used.
+That means that for a every window, a single k-mer will be selected.
 It produces smaller database files and requires substantially less memory overall.
 It may increase building times but will have a huge benefit for classification times.
-Sensitivity and precision can be reduced by small margins. `--window-size` has to be greater or equal `--kmer-size`.
+Sensitivity and precision can be reduced by small margins.
+If `--window-size` = `--kmer-size`, all k-mers are going to be used to build the database.

 ### ganon classify